-Insight: China's 2020 consumer is in a town you've never heard of
+INSIGHT: China's 2020 consumer is in a town you've never heard of

-ZHENGZHOU/CHONGQING, China (Reuters) - Wearing a floral brocade cardigan and toting a Huawei smartphone, Guo Qian, 22, gushes over her latest purchases on Taobao, China’s largest e-commerce platform.
+ZHENGZHOU/CHONGQING, China, April 19 (Reuters) - Wearing a floral brocade cardigan and toting a Huawei smartphone, Guo Qian, 22, gushes over her latest purchases on Taobao, China’s largest e-commerce platform.
 As an administrative worker, Guo makes only 3,000 yuan a month and spends most of it.

 Not only does she spend nearly all of her own money, Guo also fritters away most of her father’s 1,000 yuan monthly pension on trinkets and clothes on Taobao.
 “Sometimes I feel guilty using his money, so I buy him some clothes.”